spacetx/starfish/docs/source/user_guide/index.rst

 Sometimes it can be useful subset the images by, for example, excluding out-of-focus images or cropping out edge effects.
 For sparse data, it can be useful to project the z-volume into a single image, as this produces a much faster processing routine.
+Starfish supports the cropping and projecting of :py:class:`.ImageStack`\s with the :py:meth:`.sel` and :py:meth:`.reduce` methods.

 * Tutorial: :ref:`Cropping <tutorial_cropping>`
 * Tutorial: :ref:`Projecting <tutorial_projection>`